bfirner/olympos/README.md

 entity when it passes from one room to another.
 * Mouse stuff (click on things to use ability, add hotkeys, etc)
 * * See `curs_mouse`

+* Elements and ability sets
+* * Want to have ability sets with broad themes
+* * Then adding an element into them makes them feel diverse and interesting
+* * The entrypoint into the ability set should also have an impact
+* * * (the entrypoint is the general skill(s) that allowed access to the ability set)